yusale9/student-showcase/student-work/chana-willinger/readme.md

 Investor Services

-* I work with Israeli Hedge Funds, collecting and reviewing investor documents, processing them, creating and sending reports, and many other little tasks.
+* I work with Israeli Hedge Funds, collecting and reviewing investor documents, processing them, creating and sending reports, and many other tasks.

 Powerlix Ltd - 2019-2021